Huyen1974/agent-data/src/agent_data_manager/docs/INTEGRATE_WITH_CURSOR.md

     ```

 3.  **Run the MCP server script:**
     There should be a script dedicated to running the agent in MCP mode.
-Assuming it's named `local_mcp_server.py` inside the `ADK/agent_data` directory:
+Assuming it's named `local_mcp_server.py` inside the root directory:
     ```bash
     python local_mcp_server.py
     ```